I think “writer’s block” is possibly the single most unhelpful idea in the world of writing.

 Some people say they don’t believe in writer’s block.
 Me, I believe in writer’s blockS.
 In other words, there are many different causes that can produce the effect of Not Writing — and they each have their own particularized solution.
 If you lump them all under one umbrella term, though, you obscure the differences, painting over them with a mystique that allows you to feel like you’re suffering from something beyond your control (which, not coincidentally, absolves you of the need to do anything about it).

 It isn’t beyond your control.
-You just need to figure out what your problem is.
-Then you’ll know how to solve it.
+But if you don’t really know what your problem is, it’s hard to figure out how to solve it.

 My most common problem — since I don’t outline — is that I don’t actually know what should happen next.
 Or at least I don’t know it in enough detail to be able to put it on the page.
 Solution?
 I need to stop and think.
 I need to review what pieces are on the board, where they’re trying to go, how they might try to get there.